DevOps-Group4-2025/Group-4-DevOps/use-cases/Population-Breakdowns.md

 **Level**
 Primary task.

 **Preconditions**
 - Country-level and city-level population data are stored in the database.
 - Urban and non-urban classifications exist.

 **Success End Condition**
 A report is produced showing, for each country:
 - Total population
 - Population in cities (+%)
 - Population not in cities (+%)

 **Failed End Condition**
 Report generation fails or lacks complete data.

 **Primary Actor**
-National Statistics Officer.
+Data Analyst.

 **Trigger**
-A request for population breakdown by country.
+A request for a population breakdown by country.

 ### MAIN SUCCESS SCENARIO
-1. Officer requests country population breakdown.
+1. The analyst requests a country population breakdown.
-2. System retrieves total, in-city, and not-in-city population figures.
+2. The system retrieves total, in-city, and not-in-city population figures.
-3. System calculates corresponding percentages.
+3. The system calculates corresponding percentages.
-4. System compiles and formats the report.
+4. The system compiles and formats the report.
-5. Report is provided for analysis or publication.
+5. The report is provided for analysis or publication.

 ### EXTENSIONS
-- **2a.** If some data missing, system marks incomplete entries.
+- **2a.** If some data is missing, the system marks incomplete entries.
-- **4a.** Officer may export to Excel, PDF, or online dashboard.
+- **4a.** Analyst may export to Excel, PDF, or online dashboard.
+- **5b.** *Interactive front end*: From the dashboard, the analyst can select “Country” as the report level, choose specific countries, and trigger generation of the detailed population breakdown.

 ### SUB-VARIATIONS
 - Country selection may be filtered by continent or region.
 - Report may show historical comparisons.

 ### SCHEDULE
 **DUE DATE:** Release 1.0 for Group 4 Use Case 25

 ---